-If Windows boots directly into the blue Recovery Environment there are tons of options to try out.
+If Windows boots directly into the blue Recovery Environment, there are many options to try out.
 We have detailed each and every one of them so you know what to do.

 You may lose important data, but at least you can make your Windows PC boot again.

-Use Windows Recover from a drive option to basically reinstall Windows.
+Use Windows Recover from a drive option to reinstall Windows basically.
 You can’t keep any existing files and programs if you don’t want to start from scratch.

 Can’t log in because you forgot your password?
 You can use a Password Reset Disk to reset the Windows password for a local account.
-For Windows online accounts there’s a slightly different method, but it works just fine.
+For Windows online accounts you will have to use a slightly different method, but it works just fine.

 Free Up Backup Space